zydou/arti/crates/arti/README.md

 ## Library for building command-line client

 This library crate contains code useful for making a command-line program similar to `arti`.
-The API should not be considered stable.
+This code is currently behind the `experimental-api` feature flag, and should not be considered stable.

+If you find yourself using this code in practice, please consider opening a ticket, so we know what APIs you find useful, and so we can consider moving them to a place where they can stabilize.

 License: MIT OR Apache-2.0